 Questions Open Doors

-By reading the posts, by now you realize how important it is to ask good questions of your kids.
-Even though they act like they may not like it, deep down, they like that you’re interested in them.
+By reading the posts, you realize how important it is to ask good questions about your kids.
+Even though they act like they may not like it, deep down, they want that you’re interested in them.
 It helps to confirm that their thinking, even with all their questions, is OK, is sound and solid.
-This process helps affirm their self-esteem by encouraging them to feel free to say things that maybe aren’t quite complete yet, crazy or just outrageous.
+This process helps affirm their self-esteem by encouraging them to feel free to say things that maybe aren’t quite complete yet, crazy, or just outrageous.

-Enjoy the process–it is all we really have.
+Enjoy the process–it is all we have.